aspizu/documatic/docs/documatic/writers/base_writer.md

     ...
 ```

-Args:
+### Arguments:

-module: The module object whose documentation is to be rendered.
+ - `module`: The module object whose documentation is to be rendered.

- file: Output file the documentation is rendered into.
+ - `file`: Output file the documentation is rendered into.

- indent_width: The number of spaces to use for each level of indentation.
+ - `indent_width`: The number of spaces to use for each level of indentation.
 Defaults to 4.

 ## `write`